 - collecting supporting documents about the applicant (e.g. CV), including the Fit and Proper assessment form; - deciding if the applicant complies with the "Fit & Proper" requirements.

-Each year, the Corporate Secretary/HR department update their information with the annual fit and proper questionnaire collected from directors, CEOs and other "persons effectively running the company" and key function holders.
+Each year, the Corporate Secretary/HR department/Direct Managers updates their information with an annual fit and proper questionnaire collected from directors, CEOs, other "persons effectively running the company", key function holders and employees in the IDD scope.